crux-bphc/dev-summer-group-2024/Machine Learning/Week 4/README.md

 In this module, we will delve into the principles, advantages, and limitations of these advanced machine learning techniques.
 We will also discuss how to implement and evaluate these techniques using real-world datasets.

 Let's get started with these advanced techniques and enhance our machine learning expertise!

+Note: The duration to finish this week's content is 2 weeks as it covers a lot of new topics.
+This is also the final batch of materials we will be providing this summer group.
+Everything taught so far is just the basics of ML.
+It is a vast field and takes a lot of time to master.
+We hope you all enjoyed the workshop and learnt new things.
+One last thing, we will be having a final competition that includes everything you've learnt!
+Thank you for being part of the summer group.